Our Programs & Services

 This program offers meaningful employment to qualified job seekers and free housekeeping and yard care services to eligible customers in our community.

 The Community Home Services Program (CHSP) provides Employment and Income Assistance (EIA) recipients with both training and employment opportunities.
 Job readiness assessments, paid work experience, job development and employment retention training are provided to CHSP participants along with a range of supports to reduce barriers to employment with a goal of self-sufficiency.
 Positions are full-time, Monday to Friday from 8:00 am to 4:00 pm.
-In addition, we now offer part-time employment for single parents, of school aged children, who work between 9:30 am and 2:30 pm.

 As employees, individuals travel by bus in the City of Winnipeg to deliver services to CHSP customers.
 In addition, employees take part in programming designed to help them transition into permanent employment outside of the program at the end of the six-month term position.